mstocco/mariostoc.co/content/traininglog/20220227-ironman2022-26weeksout.md

 Biggest ride of the year so far, a 1000m PR in the pool and most importantly, a general feeling that I am getting fitter.

+Work has been productive and I am getting the odd spring chores done in the yard too.

 ![On the Friday morning ride after a swim workout.](/assets/jpg/IMG_4010-977x550.jpeg ROSS BAY, VICTORIA, BC)

 ## SUNDAY FEB 27 🌦